- - -

 Sony

-Our contributor Glenn sums it up: "The vintage Sony receivers STR-6060/6120/6200/6045-6065/7045-65/V-5-7 (listed in chronological order) all have excellent tuners.
+Our contributor Glenn sums it up: "The vintage Sony receivers STR-6060/6120/6200/6045-6065/7045-7065/V-5-7 (listed in chronological order) all have excellent tuners.
 The 6060/6120 were fully shielded and the 6200 was almost as well shielded.
 Advances in design/components and cost reductions reduced shielding a bit in the later units, especially the last three V7/6/5 models.
 Even so, these were all 5-gang tuners.
-For an excellent sparrow feed tuner with preamp/power amp built in, find yourself one of these receivers and give the pots/switches a good DeOxit cleaning.
+For an excellent sparrow feed tuner with preamp/power amp built in, find yourself one of these receivers and give the pots/switches a good DeoxIT cleaning.
 The 6045/6055/7045/7055 models have a quite compact chassis size, and the STR-V7/6/5 have a large chassis size in order to hold the 150 WPC/120 WPC/85 WPC amps.
 My STR-6200F is probably my single favorite piece of gear."
+Glenn adds, "While I believe that the best stand-alone tuners are definitely better, the STR-6200F is a terrific receiver with many of the best attributes of the ST-5000FW tuner inside.
+Pretty decent write-up and pics on the Vintage Knob website, though it has some errors in stating that it and the also very good STR-6120 are quite similar.
+Very different/better power section in the STR-6200F."

 Our contributor Al adds, "I also have a 6200F as well as a 6120.
-From what I remember the last time I laid them side-by-side, the tuning gangs are identical, except that the 6120's is in front and the 6200's is on the side of the chassis.
+From what I remember the last time I laid them side-by-side, the tuning gangs are identical, except that the 6120's are in front and the 6200's are on the side of the chassis.
 Everything else is similar.
 The IF strips are spot-on identical except that the 6200's has one of the lines coming in connected through a resistor hanging off the board.
 The biggest difference I can see (only have the schematic for the 6120) is in the power amps where the 6200 has much better heat sinking.
 Speaking of IFs, did you notice that the 6200 seems to snap in and out of stations?
 I at first thought it must have AFC.
 I found that its IF filter slopes are the steepest I've tested (30% steeper than the ST-5000F).
 This IF strip is similar to the ST-5000F, except with a fourth filter module.
 The 6120 schematic shows these modules to contain 2 ceramic filters each.
 I believe these are the same as the Murata-labeled modules in the 5000F despite the 5000F manual calling them 4-element modules (noted by Mike Zuccaro)."
+Note that both the STR-6120 and STR-6200F are FM-only.

 Technics